 A Four Wheel Drive (4WD) is optimized and designed for challenging driving conditions like rock-climbing, fording deep rivers, and conquering steep hills with loose, low traction surfaces.
 The fact is that many 4WD owners seldom need this extreme capability that a 4WD offers unless you are a serious off-road enthusiast.

-With that being said, in many cases, an AWD vehicle does not have the high ground clearance offered by a 4WD UTE or SUV.
+With that being said, in many cases, an AWD sadan like a Subaru does not have the high ground clearance offered by a 4WD UTE or SUV.
 This means when snow conditions get really bad your AWD might not have enough clearance to plow through thick snow and you might find yourself bogged.
-There is very little benefit of all four your wheels turning without enough traction or ground clearance to clear the obstacle.
+There is very little benefit of all four wheels turning without enough traction or ground clearance to clear the obstacle.

-The following are the components that make up a SFA or Solid front Axle 4WD system:
+The following are the components that make up an SFA or Solid front Axle 4WD system:

-There are many part-time and permanent FWD vehicles that do not have solid front axles but rather independent front suspensions.
-Vehicles like the Toyota Fortuner and the Mitsubishi Pajero are both Independent front suspension Permanent Four-Wheel-Drive SUV’s.
+Many part-time and permanent FWD vehicles do not have solid front axles but rather independent front suspensions.

 4WD Transfer Case